-Students may also request.
-Informal and formal Conflict Resolution services if they think their case has the potential to be resolved through this method.
-Before any incident may be referred to Conflict Resolution services at a Student's request, a Student Conduct Administrator will determine the following: (a) whether all people are available to Students impacted by peer conflicts or misconduct.
-All persons personally involved in and directly impacted by the conflict or allegations must agree to Conflict Resolution; (b) whether the Director of Student Conduct and Conflict Resolution or designee has determined that the case is appropriate for Conflict Resolution; and (c) whether the case is likely to resolve through Conflict Resolution. attempt resolution through any of the Conflict Resolution services.
-Participation in Conflict

-Resolution these services is voluntary and may or may not result in resolution.
-If Conflict Resolution services do result in an agreement or resolution, that.
-Mutually agreed upon resolutions may not be appealed.
-If resolution is final and cannot be appealed.
+Students may also request Conflict Resolution services if they think their case has the potential to be resolved through this method.
+Before any incident may be referred to Conflict Resolution services at a Student's request, a Student Conduct Administrator will determine the following: (a) whether all people personally involved in the conflict or allegations agree to Conflict Resolution; (b) whether the Director of Student Conduct and Conflict Resolution or designee has determined that the case is appropriate for Conflict Resolution; and (c) whether the case is likely to resolve through Conflict Resolution.
+Participation in Conflict Resolution services is voluntary and may not result in resolution.
+If Conflict Resolution services do result in resolution, that resolution is final and cannot be appealed.

-(14) Title IX Sexual Harassment

-(12) The University complies with the Department of Education Regulation 34 C.F.R. § 106, Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance, as amended and effective August 14, 2020, also known as Title IX, 20 U.S.C. §§1681-1688 (2020).
+(14) Title IX Sexual Harassment.
+The University complies with the Department of Education Regulation 34 C.F.R. § 106, Nondiscrimination on the Basis of Sex in Education Programs or Activities Receiving Federal Financial Assistance, as amended and effective August 14, 2020, also known as Title IX, 20 U.S.C. §§1681-1688 (2020).
 The University will respond to allegations of sexual harassment consistent with Title IX's prohibition against sex discrimination in education programs and activities, as outlined in the University of Florida's Gender Equity Policy.
-Alleged incidents of Title IX Sexual Harassment will be addressednot achieved through the procedures outlined in the University's Gender Equity Policy.
-Alleged incidents of sexual misconduct that do not meet the conditions of Title IX Sexual Harassment outlined in the University's Gender Equity Policy are subject to the Student Conduct Process outlined in this Regulationan attempt at Conflict Resolution and the matter involves a pending Student Conduct Code allegation, the Accused Student has the choice of accepting responsibility and attending an Administrative Review, or proceeding to a Hearing.
+Alleged incidents of Title IX Sexual Harassment will be addressed through the procedures outlined in the University's Gender Equity Policy.
+Alleged incidents of sexual misconduct that do not meet the conditions of Title IX Sexual Harassment outlined in the

+University's Gender Equity Policy are subject to the Student Conduct Process outlined in this Regulation.